Qiskit/RFCs/0000-experiment-dataframe.md

 - We can keep figure location as it is.
 IBM result database stores figures separately from the artifact, and moving the figure to artifact would introduce additional complexity to the experiment service, i.e. the service must investigate all artifacts and check the data type to get rid of figures, which is operation of O(N).
 If we keep the figure location, the return data of the `_run_analysis` method must be updated to `Tuple[List[AnalysisResult], List[Figure], List[ArtifactData]]` trio.

 ## Questions
-- `run_time` field must be the job starting time rather than the time at which the local experiment client received the job results?
-Some monitoring type agent might be sensitive to the actual time but we need more effort to update job metadata.
 - How dataframe and artifact work with local service?
 Currently IBM result database is limited to internal.

 ## Future Extensions